Liberal Democrats have left with a with a clear direction of travel on NHS for both the Party's leadership.

 Both Burstow and Clegg said they had listened, but will they now act?
 Will their coalition partners allow them to do so?
 The Liberal Democrat party grassroots – and significant branches higher up – have made their voices heard and will accept nothing less than a marked change in the direction of travel for the health reforms.

 It is time for Lib Dems to show that they assert their values in Government by making the NHS reforms fairer.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.